Economic Freedom of the World: 2017 ratings in 2019 Annual Report

 Below are the ratings of countries for 2017, based on the 2019 Annual Report.
-In 2017, Hong Kong and Singapore were in first and second place respectively; the next highest-scoring countries are New Zealand, Switzerland, United States, Ireland, United Kingdom, Canada, Australia and Mauritius.
-The lowest-scoring countries are Iraq, Republic of the Congo, Egypt, Syria, Democratic Republic of the Congo, Angola, Algeria, Sudan, Libya, and lastly, Venezuela.
+In 2017, Hong Kong and Singapore were in first and second place respectively; the next highest-scoring countries are New Zealand, Switzerland, the United States, Ireland, the United Kingdom, Canada, Australia and Mauritius.
+The lowest-scoring countries are Iraq, the Republic of the Congo, Egypt, Syria, the Democratic Republic of the Congo, Angola, Algeria, Sudan, Libya, and lastly, Venezuela.